-- Paddle the Beaver River Canoe Route, a 14-mile passages from Moshier to High Falls that flows through Lewis County's scenic backcountry.
+- Paddle the Beaver River Canoe Route, a 14-mile passage from Moshier to High Falls that flows through Lewis County's scenic backcountry.
 Along the way, find primitive camping spots, as well as nearby campgrounds with modern amenities.
 This placid river is perfect for a day trip excursions, and launch sites can be found along the canoe route.

 - Lake Bonaparte, named after the former king of Naples and Spain who was brother to the Holy Roman Emperor, offers boating and swimming in the summertime, and ice-fishing in the winter.
 With 24 miles of shoreline and incredible fishing - it's the perfect place to relax and enjoy an afternoon at the lake.

 - Adirondack Camping in the Tug Hill region offers classic outdoor adventure.
-Brantingham Lake, known alternately as the "Jewel of the Adirondacks" and the "Snow Capital of the East," is a vacation destination perfect for families who want to getaway and relax in the splendor the region's natural beauty.
-Explore the lake's two islands; enjoy Lewis County fishing, boating and horseback riding in the summer, and snowmobiling, cross country skiing, snowshoeing and ice-fishing in the winter.
+Brantingham Lake, known alternately as the "Jewel of the Adirondacks" and the "Snow Capital of the East," is a vacation destination perfect for families who want to get away and relax in the splendor the region's natural beauty.
+Explore the lake's two islands; enjoy Lewis County fishing, boating and horseback riding in the summer, and snowmobiling, cross-country skiing, snowshoeing and ice-fishing in the winter.

-- Find whitewater rafting on the Black River, a favorite destination for rafters, kayakers and paddlers.
+- Find whitewater rafting on the Black River, a favorite destination for rafters, kayakers, and paddlers.
 Most sections of the river offer Class II-III rapids, as well as calmer sections.
 In spring, melting snow and ice can cause the river to swell, so additional caution is advised.

 Lewis County Culture